sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-prototype-methods.md

 🔧 *This rule is [auto-fixable](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems).*
 <!-- /RULE_NOTICE -->

-When “borrowing” a method from `Array` or `Object`, it‘s clearer to get it from the prototype than from an instance.
+When “borrowing” a method from `Array` or `Object`, it's clearer to get it from the prototype than from an instance.

 ## Fail